slawekradzyminski/awesome-testing.com/_posts/2024-10-18-cypress-parallel-execution.md

 There are two potential downsides to this approach:

-- Cypress owners may block this plugin in future releases, as they’ve done with other plugins before.
-If that happens, you’ll have to revert to a custom spec-splitting solution.
+- Cypress owners may block this plugin in future releases, as they've done with other plugins before.
+If that happens, you'll have to revert to a custom spec-splitting solution.

 - similar to handcrafted spec split, you need to have a way to merge the test results into a single report.